A topic from the subject of Analytical Chemistry in Chemistry.

 Data Analysis

-In both gravimetric and volumetric analysis, the data obtained is used to calculate the concentration or composition of the sample.
-Calculations involve using formulas and stoichiometry.
+In both gravimetric and volumetric analysis, the data obtained is used to calculate the concentration or amount of the analyte.
+Calculations involve using stoichiometry, molar masses, and appropriate formulas derived from the balanced chemical equation for the reaction.

 Applications